stfc/PSyclone/doc/dynamo0p3.rst

 * ``GH_READWRITE`` indicates that different iterations of a Kernel update quantitites which do not share dofs, such as operators and fields over discontinuous function spaces.
 If a Kernel modifies only discontinuous fields and/or operators there is no need for synchronisation or colouring when running such Kernels in parallel.
-  However, modifying another field with a ``GH_INC`` access in a Kernel means that synchronisation or colouring are required for parallel runs.
+  However, modifying another field with a ``GH_INC`` access in a Kernel means that synchronisation or colouring is required for parallel runs.

 * ``GH_SUM`` is an example of a reduction and is the only reduction